Elements of the immune system: cytokines and co.

 - Direct or carrier-mediated passage of the blood-brain barrier

-- Activation of endothelial cells and perivascular macrophages in brain blood vessels
+- Activation of endothelial cells and perivascular macrophages in the blood vessels of the brain

-- Local activation of peripheral nerves (e.g., vagus), which then transmit cytokine signals to relevant brain regions, e.g., nucleus solitaris or hypothalamus
+- Local activation of peripheral nerves (e.g. vagus), which then transmit cytokine signals to relevant brain regions, e.g. to the solitary nucleus or hypothalamus

 - Peripherally recruited activated immune cells (e.g. monocytes, macrophages, T cells) into the brain

-Disorders of the blood-brain barrier are found in 20 to 30 % of psychiatrically affected persons.
-This is usually accompanied by activation of astrocytes.
-It is assumed that the disturbance of the blood-brain barrier is a consequence of a mild chronic inflammation.12
+Disorders of the blood-brain barrier are found in 20 to 30 % of psychiatric patients.
+This is usually accompanied by activation of the astrocytes.
+It is assumed that the disruption of the blood-brain barrier is the result of mild chronic inflammation.12

 Cytokines are produced in the brain by10